sohaib1083/sohaib1083/README.md

 - [Meshery](https://layer5.io/) as a contributor.
 "The service mesh management plane" for deploying, configuring, operating, measuring, tuning a Microservice architecture.
 I'm just starting, but it's extremely exciting to be a part of it
 - [Y Combinator, Startup School '21](https://www.ycombinator.com/library), "Startup School" is a free online program for founders actively pursuing their own startup.
 It employs a 6 week program for batches where a team can work together weekly, have discussions and coordinating learning efforts and skill sharing relating heavily to startups!
 - [SIG Interoperability - Continuous Delivery Foundation](https://github.com/cdfoundation/sig-interoperability), as a community member over what efforts the Open Source community can make for tackling the interoperability problem across the CI/CD ecosystem of tools and technologies
   - Reading either ["Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems"](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) or ["Site Reliability Engineering: How Google Runs Production Systems"](https://www.amazon.com/Site-Reliability-Engineering-Production-Systems/dp/149192912X/ref=pd_lpo_3?pd_rd_i=149192912X&psc=1) whenever I'm away from my laptop -->
-- Real Estate managment as Software engineering project using MERN stack
+- Real Estate management as Software engineering project using MERN stack
-- Implementing reliable data transfer protocol using python
+- Implementing reliable data transfer protocol using Python
-- Building a transformer using feed forward neural network from scratch
+- Building a transformer using feed-forward neural network from scratch
 - My Final Year Project at FAST NUCES, it's private!
 Hopefully it's a hit
-- Being an open source contributor as much as I can, a promise to myself for sure
+- Being an open-source contributor as much as I can, a promise to myself for sure
 - A research paper, slow progress, but I'm trying to get it out this Summer

   <h2 align="left">I'm Trying To Get To ...</h2>

 A list of things I want to do,